This section of Ch. 6 will cover the following topics:

 These words have slightly different meanings so don’t just substitute one for another that might sound newer or better.
 Use your dictionary to be sure you are saying what you mean to say.

 How long should a paragraph be?
-The answer is “long enough to explain your point.”
+The answer is “long enough to explain your point but not too long.”
 A paragraph can be fairly short (two or three sentences) or, in a complex essay, a paragraph can be half a page.
 Most paragraphs contain three to six supporting sentences.

-As long as the writer maintains close focus on the topic and does not ramble, a long paragraph is acceptable in college-level writing.
-But often, a long paragraph will not hold the reader’s interest.
-In such cases, divide the paragraph into two or more shorter paragraphs, adding a transitional word or phrase.
+As long as the writer maintains a close focus on the topic and does not ramble, a long paragraph is acceptable in college-level writing.
+But often a long paragraph will not hold the reader’s interest.
+In such cases, divide a paragraph into two or more shorter paragraphs, adding a transitional word or phrase.